geoscixyz/gpg/content/magnetics/magnetics_basic_principles.rst

 The IGRF
 --------

-The details of Earth's field at any location on Earth are described using a global reference model called the :ref:`IGRF<magnetics_IGRF>` or International Geomagnetic Reference Field.
-The IGRF is a mathematical model that describes the field and its secular changes as a spherical harmonic expansion.
+Earth's field at any location is approximately  that provided by a global reference model called the :ref:`IGRF<magnetics_IGRF>` or International Geomagnetic Reference Field.
+The IGRF is a mathematical model that describes the field and its secular changes, that is, how it changes with time.
+The IGRF is a product of the International Association of Geomagnetism and Aeronomy (IAGA_), and the original version was defined in 1968.
 It is updated every five years, and **later** versions may re-define the field at **earlier** times.
 This is important to remember if you are comparing old maps to new ones.

-This field has a strength of approximately 70,000 nanoTeslas (nT) at the magnetic poles and approximately 25,000 nT at the magnetic equator.
+Earth's field has a strength of approximately 70,000 nanoTeslas (nT) at the magnetic poles and approximately 25,000 nT at the magnetic equator.
 Field orientation and strength varies around the world, as presented in :numref:`IGRF_three_figures` based upon the IGRF from 2003 (NOAA_).
-The IGRF is a product of the International Association of Geomagnetism and Aeronomy (IAGA_), and the original version was defined in 1968.

 .. _IAGA: http://www.ngdc.noaa.gov/IAGA/vmod/